 Image Source: Studio McGee

-So this image from their Swan Lake House custom build project inspired the HELL out of me.
+So this image from their Swan Lake House custom-build project really lit me up. 😍

 From the beautiful, serene shade of green on the vertical shiplap walls, to the subtle pop of color and texture from the leather headboard, to the super comfy linens.
 Ah- this is what Heaven must look like.